-Read on to find detailed answers to “what is eating my strawberries”.
+Read on to find detailed answers to “what is eating my strawberries.”

 You will most often find out its bugs eating strawberries.
 To protect strawberry plants from bugs, you first have to determine the exact species.
 It’s not as easy as looking for bugs on strawberry plants, since they can be tiny and hide well.
-Look on nearby plants and weeds, since insects can move over.
+Look at nearby plants and weeds, since insects can move over.

 Holes in strawberries are a definite sign of pest infestation, primarily of slugs.
 However, insecticide for strawberries isn’t always the best solution.
 You should adapt and use the cheapest and safest method to keep bugs out of strawberries.